 Oh! here is a cool design feature of ONE of the food areas.
 See the windows?
 See the wall space in-between?
 Well, if you stand right where Sam is standing, the buildings and sky that you see on the walls between the windows are precisely what you would see if there were no walls.
 Who THINKS of these things?!!
 My brain was firing at high-speed for days as I came off of the Google creative high.
 This place is amazing.

 What can we learn from the Google Offices?

 Google clearly knows what they are doing with these innovative work environments.
 As stunning as the New York office is, word has it that the Zürich office is THE coolest.
 It is fascinating to think- These employees have some of the hardest to get jobs in the world.
-If THEY are maximizing their brain power through the variety of ways Google has conceived to shake up one’s creative juices, imagine what the work output must be there.
-Humor, creativity, fun, movement, amenities, quality food, variety of environments, flexible hours… Perhaps the rest of us might consider incorporating such elements into our work place design and work habits.
+If THEY are maximizing their brain power through a variety of ways Google has conceived to shake up one’s creative juices, imagine what the work output must be there.
+Humor, creativity, fun, movement, amenities, quality food, variety of environments, flexible hours… Perhaps the rest of us might consider incorporating such elements into our workplace design and work habits.

 SOCIAL MEDIA USERS: A Note about G+

 To address the recent rumors about G+ , here’s to hoping you didn’t shut down your profiles, it’s not going anywhere…